open2b/scriggo-site/doc/internals.md

 ### The runtime

 The runtime of Scriggo executes the byte code using its internal virtual machine.
-For a detailed explanation of the virtual machine and to see the set of instructions that it uses, see the section [Virtual Machine](/doc/developers/vm.html).
+For a detailed explanation of the virtual machine and to see the set of the bytecode instructions that it uses, see the section [Bytecode](bytecode).

 {% endraw %}